Employment Law Firm with Focus on Age Discrimination

 (4) that the plaintiff was eventually replaced by another employee who was significantly younger or younger employees received more favorable treatment.

 Then, the burden shifts to the employer to show that the reason for the treatment of the employee was non-discriminatory.
-If the employer satisfies that burden, the burden of production returns to the plaintiff to demonstrate that the employer’s reason is only a pretext or a cover up attempt when in fact it was based on age discrimination.
+If the employer satisfies that burden, the burden of production returns to the plaintiff to demonstrate that the employer’s reason is only a pretext or a cover-up attempt when in fact it was based on age discrimination.

 Age Discrimination Cases Are Complex and Weigh Heavily on Representation

 In California, Age discrimination actions may be complex and hard to identify.
 Our experienced and knowledgeable attorneys have years of navigating through the complex web of our court system and do not hesitate from bringing a case to trial.
 In addition, our attorneys review severance agreements and may increase the amounts in question.
-Our collective decades of experience in age discrimination cases ensures that we effectively safeguard your rights.
+Our collective decades of experience in age discrimination cases ensure that we effectively safeguard your rights.
 Call our Pasadena Age Discrimination Attorney today at 877-789-9707 or contact us online to discuss your case.

 The Underlying Laws in Age Discrimination Cases

 There are many laws that protect employees in the workplace.
-One of these laws is California’s Fair Employment and Housing Act (“FEHA”) which prohibits Pasadena employers from discriminating against, or allowing the harassment of, their employees based on the employees’ age (over 40 years).
+One of these laws is California’s Fair Employment and Housing Act (“FEHA”) which prohibits Pasadena employers from discriminating against or allowing the harassment of, their employees based on the employees’ age (over 40 years).
 In addition, federal laws such as the Age Discrimination in Employment Act (“ADEA”) also protect employees over 40 years of age from employers, labor organizations and employment agencies who consider age as the main factor in employment-related actions.
 (29 U.S.C. § 623.)
 In many cases, both FEHA and the ADEA apply.
 However, the laws protect certain types of workers and apply to employers of certain sizes.
 With decades of experience, our specialized employment attorneys can make this determination and provide the necessary guidance.

 Deadlines to File Your Claim May Be as Short as One Year